 Some of the specific complications include:

 Scarring – It is impossible to avoid scarring with any surgery, and the scar itself can have an unpredictable healing response.
-Our aim is to provide the best possible scar.
+Our aim is to provide the best possible scar that your genetics allow.

 Asymmetry of Breast Shape and Size – Prior to any surgery, all breasts have some slight asymmetry.
-Such slight asymmetry can exist post-operatively.
+Significant asymmetry issues will be addressed with your surgery, however slight ‘normal’ asymmetry will exist post-operatively.

-Loss of Sensation in Nipple and Areola – This can occur in a small percentage of women.
-If it does, it is usually temporary and feeling usually returns over a period of several months.
-In some cases the loss of sensation may become permanent.
-Sometimes the nipple sensation can become too sensitive and uncomfortable.
+Loss of Sensation in Nipple and Areola – If this does occur, it is usually temporary and feeling usually returns over a period of several months.
+In some cases (up to 10%) the loss of sensation may become permanent.
+Sometimes the nipple sensation can become too sensitive and uncomfortable, and this too can be permanent.

 Inability to Breastfeed – There is a reduction in the potential to breastfeed after surgery.